 This ‘Hub model’, initially trialled by Alphacrucis in the NSW Hunter region through the St. Philip's Christian College group (SPCC), has demonstrated significant success in addressing a range of Australia’s unique educational problems including curriculum reform to attract and retain the highest quality teachers, changing the way teachers enter the profession, addressing the regional ‘brain drain’ and enriching the learning experience for our children.
 Since 2018, it has expanded into dozens of schools across Australia, including the Teaching Schools Alliance Sydney (TSAS), and the St Thomas Aquinas Teaching Schools Institute - Tasmania.

-The $2.9 million will be used to fund the hub model for its next stage of development, which includes two new regional school clusters in NSW.
+The $2.9 million will be used to fund the hub model for its next stage of development across State, Catholic and Independent schools, importantly funding the training of new teachers in new regional and remote school clusters in NSW, some with high concentrations of Australia’s most disadvantaged students.
 This would help meet a number of the NSW Premier’s stated priorities around education, economic growth, connected communities and regional development.
-It also provides the foundation for a broader roll-out of clinical training partnerships ‘on country, for country’
+It also provides the foundation for a broader roll-out of clinical training partnerships ‘on country, for country’.

 Thank you to all those who made this possible.
 We will be releasing more news shortly as to where the new Hubs will be rolled-out.